NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow1.md

 # flow : additional supporting information

-### Sequence diagram of request to get students	based on a program (?) the person is participating in
+### Sequence diagram of request to get persons based on a program (?) the person is participating in

 ### Example of request program offering information
 Warning: next part will change.
 No list of offerings will be given.
 ```
-GET /ooapi/offerings/<id>
+GET /ooapi/offerings/{offeringId}
 {
     "offeringId": "5ffc6127-debe-48ce-90ae-75ea80756475",
     "primaryCode": {